 The flavour of the crab permeates the whole dish too so you end up with a very light coating of extremely richly flavoured sauce over delicate linguine.

-Top Tips for the best crab linguine
+Top tips for the best crab pasta

-With only 7 ingredients, there’s nowhere to hide.
+• Use quality ingredients: With only 7 ingredients, there’s nowhere to hide.
 Make sure to use fresh tomatoes at their ripest and fresh crab (definitely no tinned or imitation crab).
 Use a good drinking wine and the best quality pasta you can.

 Why this recipe?

-In 2016, I married the love of my life and we went on a wonderful 4 week honeymoon visiting our favourite places – Italy and New York.
-One of my favourite cuisines is Italian food and my favourite place in the world is Venice, the home of this delightful meal.
+In 2016, I married the love of my life and we went on a wonderful 4-week honeymoon visiting our favourite places — Italy and New York.
+One of my favourite cuisines is Italian food, and my favourite place in the world is Venice, the home of this delightful meal.

-This is such an amazing dish and if you’re a pasta lover like I am, I know you’ll love it.
-Perfect for a quick workday meal or serve it up to your friends for a weekend get together.
+This is such an amazing dish, and if you’re a pasta lover like I am, I know you’ll love it.
+Perfect for a quick workday meal, or serve it up to your friends for a weekend get-together.
 You can’t go wrong with such simple, classic flavours.

-Interesting point; every time I type linguine I use a ‘q’ instead of ‘g’.
+Interesting point — every time I type linguine, I use a ‘q’ instead of ‘g’.
 Every.
 Single.
 Time.

 More recipes you’ll love

-4.7 from 84 ratings
+4.7 from 96 ratings

 This authentic Venetian Crab Linguine, like all Italian food is simple flavours in an easy meal that tastes amazing.